amayab9/ASE456-TimeManagementProject/documents/requirements/user_stories_ver1.md

 * As a user, I want to assign a tag to each time record from the tag TextField.

 As a user, I want to query my time usage so that I can review what I spent my time on.
-* As a user, I want to use the date to query time usage records based off the date from the date TextField.
+* As a user, I want a dropdown box to choose between the query option.
-* As a user, I want to be able to use the keyword `today` to use today's date.
+* As a user, I want there to be input field that I can type what I am querying for, but I want it to only be enabled if I can use it.
-* As a user, I want to use the task to query time usage records about related tasks from the task TextField.
-* As a user, I want to use the tag to query time usage records about similar tasks from the tag TextField.
+* As a user, I want a designated space for all queried data to show and clear the previous queried data if I make a new request.